1988: Lily

 Tuning In

-• How does Lily feel about Phoung coming to school?
+• How does Lily feel about Phuong coming to school?

-• What does this tell us about friendship, belonging, and welcoming someone new?
+• What does this tell us about friendship and welcoming someone new?

-• How is Phoung misjudged because of how she looks, speaks, or where she is from?
+• How is Phuong misjudged because of how she looks, speaks or where she is from?
 How might she feel?

-• What assumptions do Lily and her friends make about Phoung’s English?
+• What assumptions do Lily and her friends make about Phuong’s English?

 • Does speaking English make someone ‘Australian’?
 What else might make someone feel they belong?